By Jonathan Lee

 Pop culture has always heavily influenced fashion.
 So it should come as no surprise that this year’s trends will reflect the backward direction in which our society is moving, for better or worse.

-For the first time since President Ronald Reagan, a screen star turned controversial Republican politician will be running America.
+For the first time since former President Ronald Reagan, a screen star turned controversial Republican politician will be running America.
 Meanwhile, Club Kids are making a comeback in New York’s nightlife scene; synthesized music is catching a new wave thanks to the hit Netflix series “Stranger Things”; and “Dynasty,” the prime-time soap that epitomized 1980s glamour, is getting a reboot.

 When it comes to fashion trends, designers incorporate elements of pop culture in the marketplace, which consumers also incorporate in their everyday lives.
 Two of the latest trend forecasts for 2017 suggest that everyone will be wearing ’80s-inspired clothing this year, in line with the current cultural shifts reminiscent of that decade.